 Our Issue with Swimsuits (or lack thereof) in Sports Illustrated

-On February 12, the 2013 Sports Illustrated Swimsuit Issue hit the mailboxes of 70 million SI subscribers, every newsstand and media outlet, and hundreds of millions will view the thousands of digitally manipulated, nude and near-nude images online.
+Every February, the Sports Illustrated Swimsuit Issue hits the mailboxes of 70 million SI subscribers, every newsstand and media outlet, and hundreds of millions will view the thousands of digitally manipulated, nude and near-nude images online.

 Since it’s unlikely you will hear any popular media discuss the Swimsuit Issue’s serious blow to female equality, self-image, attack on women of color or its use of mainstream pornography packaged as “safe” for your coffee table, we are here to give you fair warning!